joshuar/go-hass-agent/docs/development/sensors.md

 ## Examples

 See the `apps_linux.go` or `battery_linux.go` files for examples of code to track the current/running apps and battery states on Linux.
-These use DBus events for tracking the changes.
+These use D-Bus events for tracking the changes.
 That is only one possible way to get the updates; any other method you can think of would probably work as well.